At Situ we obsess over art lighting, it’s what we do.

 We offer much more than the same light cut to different lengths you see elsewhere.
 Our product lines combine different technologies that make for specialized devices for different applications while prioritizing the smallest form factor possible.
 Let your artwork stay the center of attention.
 We review pictures and dimensions of client artwork daily to make recommendations so never hesitate to give us a call at 1-800-561-0492 or email us at [email protected]

 When we sell a brass art light, we mean it.
 It’s made of actual brass.
 Not a brass “finish” or “gold” color.
 It’s made of brass.
-We only offer quality fixtures made by a small and enthusiastic team in Naples, FL USA.
+We only offer quality fixtures made by a small and enthusiastic team in Sarasota, FL USA.
 You won’t see painted finishes from us and it’s the same reason we don’t use nebulous terms like “designer” or “museum” grade to describe our products.

 If you’re not happy with the quality, fit, finish, or light output of any of our products send it back in 30 days for a full refund.
 It’s that simple.